 The amount of forgiveness of a PPP loan depends on the borrower's payroll costs over an 8-week period; when does that 8-week period begin?
-The 8-week period begins on the date the lender makes the first disbursement of the PPP loan to the borrower.
-The lender must make the first disbursement of the loan no later than 10 calendar days from the date of loan approval.
+The eight-week period begins on the date the lender makes the first disbursement of the PPP loan to the borrower.